 Asking American Airlines for a review of this refund request

 I have a case here today that I thought your team might want to consider.
 Kathryn Stueckle purchased airfare for herself and her disabled son.
 She called a few days previously to ask about the mask requirements for disabled people.
-At that time an agent told her that the son’s note from his doctor would allow him to fly without a mask.
+At that time an agent told her that the doctor’s note would allow him to fly without a mask.
 Unfortunately, Kathryn didn’t check if things had changed a few days later when she purchased the tickets online.
 It looks like that is the same day that the masks became a requirement for everyone.
 She understands this and doesn’t have a problem with the rule.
-But she is hoping that American Airlines would refund the tickets and then when the mask rules change, she can fly with her son again.
+But she is hoping that American Airlines would refund the tickets.
+When the mask rules change, she will fly with her son again.

 The reason I’m sending this case to your team is that the date of purchase seems to be the same day that the mask requirements changed.
-She would not have purchased the tickets if she had been made aware of the change that was about to happen.
+If the American Airlines website had made the it clear that changes were coming, she wouldn’t have purchased the tickets.
 Thank you for considering this request. ✈ (Michelle to American Airlines)

 The good news: A refund is on the way!